mikechen66/keras_frcnn_tf2/README.md

 ```
 Which is `/path/to/img.png,x1,y1,x2,y2,class_name`, with this simple file, we don't need class map file, our training program will statistic this automatically.

-## For Predict
+## For Test

-If you want see how good your trained model is, simply run:
+If you want see how good your trained model is, please simply run the script as follows.
 ```
 python test_frcnn_kitti.py
 ```
-you can also using `-p` to specific single image to predict, or send a path contains many images, our program will automatically recognise that.
+You can also using `-p` to specific single image to predict, or send a path contains many images, our program will automatically recognise that.

 **That's all, help you enjoy!**